Sherlock Holmes and the Baker Street Irregulars

 Sherlock Holmes and the Baker Street Irregulars is a 2007 BBC television drama about Sherlock Holmes and the Baker Street Irregulars, a gang of children who would occasionally help him.
 It stars Jonathan Pryce as Sherlock Holmes and Bill Paterson as Dr Watson with Anna Chancellor and Aaron Johnson.
+It was possibly a two-part pilot episode because of the theme song at the beginning of both parts and credits at the end of the second, for a TV show that never came to fruition.
+A tease at the end is also present, but a followup has not been produced in any form.

 Plot

 The Baker Street Irregulars investigate as several of their members go missing, while also trying to prevent Sherlock Holmes – who is undergoing a personal crisis – being convicted of murder.